mcarvin8/xml-disassembler/README.md

 ## Ignore File

-If you wish, you can create an ignore file to have the disassembler ignore specific XMLs similar to a `.gitignore` file.
+If you wish, you can create an ignore file to have the `DisassembleXMLFileHandler` class ignore specific XMLs similar to a `.gitignore` file.

 The disassembler uses the [`node-ignore`](https://github.com/kaelzhang/node-ignore) package to parse ignore files that follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).

-By default, `xml-disassembler` will look for an ignore file named `.xmldisassemblerignore` in the current working directory.
+By default, the `DisassembleXMLFileHandler` class will look for an ignore file named `.xmldisassemblerignore` in the running directory.
 Set the `ignorePath` flag to override this ignore path.

+The `ReassembleXMLFileHandler` class does **not** read this ignore file.

 ## XML Parser